aruna-pyt/Data-Visualization-With-Tableau/README.md

 # Note :-
-This repository is under construction and I have planned to solve 12 Business Problem using Tableau and I am uploading all the solution regularly.
+This repository is under construction and I have planned to solve some Business Problems using Tableau and I am uploading all the solution regularly.

 Each .tbwx file contains Data, Sheet, Dashboard and Story.
 In dashboard both Problems and Solution are provided(If you wish to see you may see). *All the visualizations are done using Sample Superstore Dataset.*